 New Zealand’s long, (hopefully) sunshine-filled summer break is almost here — and it’s the ideal time for businesses to prepare.
 Whether you’re closing completely or operating with a reduced team, these NZ holiday shutdown tips for businesses will help you manage leave smoothly, stay organised, and head into the new year without stress.

-Plan leave early
+Lock in leave early

 Under the Holidays Act, employers can require an annual closedown — but you must notify employees at least 14 days in advance.
 Make sure everyone understands: